 Thankfully, people smarter than me have written a wealth of guides.
-I'm here to compile links to the best ones and give a layman's explanation for those who are more concerned about the difference between a mirrorless and DSLR camera, and not the FPS and technical specs.
+I'm here to link you to the best ones and give a layman's explanation to demystify all the technical language.

 Disclaimer: I am largely self-taught Canon photographer and these are general tips gleaned from personal experience, not expert opinions.
 Always happy to learn more - leave me a comment if you have things to add!

 Could a point-and-shoot camera serve you instead?
 'Proper' DSLR or even mirrorless photography is an expensive hobby.
 Many expensive cameras are bought and then languish in cupboards because the owners don't realise that the craft is a process.
 It's like assuming buying an expensive paintbrush will automatically help you paint well.

 The decision to buy a DSLR or mirrorless camera should, ideally, be an upgrade from what you're already doing with your phone.
 You should be shooting regularly and editing your photos and be enjoying the process.

 Any smartphone nowadays has a pretty decent camera already so master the art of phone photography first will make the process a lot easier.
 Same goes for existing DSLR cameras you may already have.
 They're good to practise on before you shell out for a brand new camera.

 Pick your system and brand

 Once you've decided you're down for a camera, decide firstly whether you want to go with a mirrorless or DSLR system.
 If you want to do photography as a casual hobby, a low cost mirrorless camera is your best bet.